 - All Encyclopedia Brown mysteries are deliberately like this... but some of the "solutions" are less plausible than others.

-- Isaac Asimov deliberately wrote his Black Widowers mystery stories in this fashion.
+- He deliberately wrote his Black Widowers mystery stories in this fashion.

-- The Nero Wolfe stories by Rex Stout, may or may not be Fair Play, since they're all narrated by Archie Goodwin, Wolfe's dogsbody and legman.
+- The Nero Wolfe stories by Rex Stout sometimes are and sometimes aren't Fair Play, since they're all narrated by Archie Goodwin, Wolfe's dogsbody and legman.
 Archie reports everything he finds to Wolfe, but Wolfe often doesn't return the favor, leaving both Archie and the readers in the dark.
 As a result, Archie and the reader usually have about the same chance of solving the mystery.
 If it is a Fair-play story, Archie will tell the readers at some point that he figured it out, and that they can too.

 - The Ellery Queen novels — the first eight, which contain a nationality in the title, and the ninth, "Halfway House" — were like this, and would actually have a point before the solution where the story would pause and the author would tell the reader that they now have all the facts required to solve the mystery.
 This "Challenge to the Reader" was carried over to the Ellery Queen radio show and 1970s TV series, where Ellery would make a "Challenge to the Viewer" before the final ad break.